 We had an absolute blast, it was hard work and lots of adventure with the only male crew members being the very aging captain, the cook, and the first mate – boy did they have a handful with 15 teenage girls and 2 chaperones!
 It was one of the absolute best times of my life.

 When I graduated from high school, I moved away from the Pacific Northwest to California.
 So it had been 22 years since I had been in the beautiful San Juan Islands.
 While trying to figure out what to do with my Labor Day week, my husband and I threw around a lot of places, and I decided to check out the San Juans.
 We settled on Lopez Island, one I had not actually been to, but I liked the look of a rental property I found called Raven’s Rook, so we decided, “what the heck!”

 We arrived in the Seattle area on Saturday, did some grocery shopping to prepare our own meals, and drove to Anacortes where we took a 40-minute ferry to Lopez Island.
 When we arrived we realized right away that the island was a very special place.
-As we drove to Raven’s Rook, people in all the cars waved at us as we passed by – and for the entire time, we were on the island!
+As we drove to Raven's Rook, people in all the cars waved at us as we passed by – and for the entire time, we were on the island!
 I was the driver and I had to keep my hand at the ready to make sure I had enough time to wave back!

 It was immediately apparent that the pace of life is slow as well, except for one very small patch of 45, the speed limit on the whole island was between 25-35 – it was funny, it felt “fast” to even be going 30!